ndminhhus/geeguide/README.md

 The objective of this work is to document the technical part of my master thesis, named: "Harmonization of Landsat and Sentinel 2 for Crop Monitoring,  a complete stream processing in Google Earth Engine"

-I will put here many scripts that I have used, either collected from various sources  or the ones I developed myselve.
+I will put here many scripts that I have used, either collected from various sources  or the ones I developed myself.

 The scripts are organized according to the processing workflow